 Hustling to the top, these Pinays are making bank and keeping it there with proper prioritization.
 Financial management is one thing they keep in mind, but treating yourself wisely is also another.
 Investing in yourself is one thing both Bea and Cams advise women to achieve financial success.
 “Make it something close to your heart,” says Bea, who pursued her personal fulfillment over a high-stress job as a director in her company.
 For her part, an e-lancing Cams shares, “My biggest splurge would be short courses and certificate classes, and attending conferences abroad for new skills.”

-Take a peek into the breakdown of their monthly expenses—and, more importantly, investments—and take away valuable money advice that you can apply to your own personal finances:
+Take a peek into the breakdown of their monthly expenses—and, more importantly, investments—and take away valuable money advice that you can apply to your own personal finances (and maybe even venture into a new business or franchise):

 Bea, Business Development in Marketing